-Cash and cash equivalents and investment securities are placed in or deposited with reputable banks, thus, are fully realizable.
+Cash and cash equivalents, short-term investments, and investment securities are placed in or deposited with reputable banks, thus, are fully realizable.
 The probability of default is close to zero and significant change in credit risk is unlikely for these financial instruments.